One Sample is Enough to Make Conformal Prediction Robust: Background

-\parbold{Threat model} With (worst-case) perturbations, the exchangeability breaks and the empirical coverage drastically decreases from the guaranteed level (see \subref{fig:first-fig}{left}).
-The adversary aims to decrease the empirical coverage below the guaranteed $1 - \alpha$ by adding an imperceptible noise to the test points (evasion).
+\parbold{Threat model} We consider the worst case (or adversarial) perturbation, which yields a more powerful guarantee compared to probabilistic robustness e.g. from \citet{Ghosh2023ProbabilisticallyRC}.
+In our threat model, the adversary aims to decrease the empirical coverage below the guaranteed $1 - \alpha$ by adding an imperceptible noise to the test points (evasion).
 The set of all possible perturbations is defined as a ball $\gB:\gX\rightarrow 2^\gX$ around the clean input.
-The inverted ball $\gB^{-1}$ is defined as the smallest set that $\forall \tilde\vx \in \gB(\vx) \Rightarrow \vx \in \gB^{-1}(\tilde\vx)$, the smallest set which for any perturbation it includes the clean input.
+We define an inverted ball $\gB^{-1}$ as the smallest set that contains the original (clean) point from any possible perturbation; i.e. $\forall \tilde\vx \in \gB(\vx) \Rightarrow \vx \in \gB^{-1}(\tilde\vx)$.
 For images, a common threat model is $\ell_2$-norm: $\gB_r(\vx) = \{ \tilde\vx: \|\tilde\vx - \vx\|_2 \le r\}$ where $r$ is the radius of the perturbation.
-For symmetric balls like $\ell_2$ we have $\gB = \gB^{-1}$.
-This does not hold in general, e.g. for the sparse ball \citep{bojchevski2020efficient}.
+For symmetric balls like $\ell_2$ we have $\gB = \gB^{-1}$, but this does not hold in general (e.g. \citep{bojchevski2020efficient}). \looseness=-1